sdsu-comp526/fall24/syllabus.md

 Both students and faculty are responsible for maintaining an appropriate learning environment in all instructional settings, whether in person, remote, or online.
 Those who fail to adhere to such behavioral standards may be subject to discipline.
 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with race, color, national origin, sex, pregnancy, age, disability (visible or invisible), creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation, or political philosophy.

 ## Resources for students
 Every student is encouraged to read the [SDSU Student Academic Success Handbook](https://docs.google.com/document/d/1rXNpNGs1K7nIxcS73o6R-fxZqPIWQwS9gHD7XpIqjhM/edit#heading=h.apbuhr7p11ak) (includes essential information for students).
+Please, watch this [video](https://drive.google.com/file/d/1eViqiJ3TDjuA6a-342aLZMpFTzGCXzUJ/view?usp=drivesdk
+).

 ## Accommodation for Disabilities